ocais/RepData_PeerAssessment1/PA1_template.md

 - Using the dataset with the filled-in missing values for this part.

-1.

-2. See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ```r
 # function to detertime the week day type